Written by Richard Perry

 • Live Chat also very helpful (with a human response)

-• 24/5 telephone and email contact
+• 24/5 telephone and email contact in Europe

 Research and Educational Materials

-XM has also really put the effort in when it comes to Research and Education.
+XM has also really put the effort in when it comes to research and education.
 The website is jam-packed with content to give traders the most assistance they could ask for on their journey.

 Research

-• Market Commentary – what’s moving markets
+• Market Commentary: what’s moving markets

-• Technical Analysis – major markets analysed
+• Technical Analysis: major markets analysed

-• Special Reports – giving bigger picture macro views
+• Special Reports: giving bigger picture macro views

-• Trade Ideas – ideas generated from Autochartist and Analyser third party content
+• Trade Ideas: ideas generated from Autochartist and Analyser third party content

-• Economic Calendar – scheduled events to watch
+• Economic Calendar: scheduled events to watch

 Education